pauljnav/pauljnav.github.io/_posts/2025-01-08-blog-Convert-CIDRToSubnetMask.md

 It's the beginning of a new year, and like most I'm back at my usual daily efforts; building labs, virtual machines, creating, testing and solving issues for customers, etc. And today, I wanted to add a network adapter to a new VM, and I asked myself "how would I define a MAC address based off a CIDR"?

 Well it got me thinking (and chatting with my LLM) and in this post I'm sharing the end result.
 A function named `Convert-CIDRToSubnetMask` and within it I try to explain the math and byte handling that is relevant for the overall mechanism.
-Refer to the wikipedia article for more information.
+Refer to the Wikipedia article for more information.

 Here are the goodies, I hope you find it useful.
 ```powershell